Exabyte-io/documentation/docs/data-in-objectstorage/overview.md

 # Object Storage

 In the present section of the documentation, we offer a general introduction to the concept of **Object Storage** for **storing** and **transferring** unstructured data, particularly the input and output files of simulations.

-The procedure of storing files data in the form of objects is necessary for making such data accessible under the Web Interface.
+The procedure of storing data in the form of objects is necessary for making it accessible under the Web Interface.

+## Definition

+Object Storage [^1]
+:    A particular type of storage architecture that manages unstructured data as Objects, as opposed to other architectures such as the hierarchical file systems.
+Object Storage provide an established way of accessing files from web applications.

 ## Files

-We provide a general introduction to the concept of Files as objects for storing data [here](files.md).
+We introduce the concept of Files, as referred to inside our platform, [here](files.md).

 ## Security